Talking Telephone Numbers

-Talking Telephone Numbers is a British game show that aired on ITV from 28 February 1994 to 29 December 1997 and was hosted by Phillip Schofield and initially Emma Forbes, who was later replaced by Claudia Winkleman.
-The show's format features variety acts which will be used to generate numbers.
-Viewers will have the chance to win up to £25,000 if the five random numbers generated during the program match the last five digits of their telephone number in any order.
+Talking Telephone Numbers was a British game show that aired on ITV from 28 February 1994 to 29 December 1997 and was hosted by Phillip Schofield and initially Emma Forbes, who was later replaced by Claudia Winkleman.
+The show's format featured variety acts which were used to generate numbers.
+Viewers had the chance to win up to £25,000 if the five random numbers generated during the program matched the last five digits of their telephone number in any order.

 Format

 An act would perform for everyone watching and play a short game that generated a number from 0 to 9.
 Five digits were selected in this manner, and these were meant to match the last five digits of a viewer's telephone number in any order.
 Viewers who did would call the show via an onscreen telephone number, and hopefully be answered by one of 96 telephonists.
 If one of the telephonists answered them, they would become a potential contestant.
 While the telephonists took in their calls, a pop singer would sing their latest single or a final act would perform.

 A phone line was then picked at random, and that viewer would have a chance to win money.
 They would then have to answer three questions with numerical answers.
 Getting them all right won the game; an incorrect answer, however, resulted in another line being picked.
 This went on until someone won the game.

 The winner of the game would be given a choice to either take £10,000 or take a cash prize attached to their telephonist (ranging from £1,000 to £25,000); regardless of choice, the telephonist would reveal their value, which almost nobody took.